Authors > Polly Ho-Yen All Authors Select Author

 Polly Ho-Yen was born in Northampton and brought up in Buckinghamshire.
 She studied English at Birmingham University before working in publishing for several years.

-She now writes full-time and lives in Bristol with her husband.
-Polly's first adult novel, Dark Lullaby, will be published by Titan Books in the UK.
+She now writes full-time and lives in Bristol with her husband and daughter.
+Polly's first adult novel, Dark Lullaby, was published by Titan Books in the UK.

 Kit is an ‘out’, she doesn’t want children.
 Infertility is universal and she has witnessed the agonies of her friends and sister going through the painful and dangerous fertility treatment, Induction, and then struggling to keep their babies, and cannot face going through it herself.
 But then she meets Thomas, and gradually the idea of a baby becomes more and more important.
 She and Thomas go through Induction and have a baby girl, Mimi.
 At first everything goes well but then the small mistakes, ISPs (Insufficient Standard of Parenting), build up and suddenly Kit is face to face with the idea of losing Mimi, and she is forced to ask herself how far she will go to keep her family together.